 Referee within 30 minutes of the finish of the race.
 Any appeal must be made to the Race Director.

 (h) PENALTIES (added to the runner’s time and the team’s overall time)

-- Running on the road = 2 minutes
+- Running on the road or on the cycleway = 2 minutes

 - Second infringement of running on the road for a team (including by the same runner) = Disqualification